MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 **On each front-end machine, do the following:**

-1. Enable LDAP/LDAP-S in the DeployR external JSON configuration file, `$MRS_DEPLOYR\DeployR.WebAPI\appsettings.json`:
+1. Enable LDAP/LDAP-S in the external JSON configuration file, `appsettings.json`:

+   1. Open the configuration file, `<MRS_home>\deployr\Microsoft.DeployR.Server.WebAPI\appsettings.json` where `<MRS_home>` is the path to the Microsoft R Server installation directory.
+If you don't know where that directory is, launch an R console and enter `normalizePath(R.home())`.

    1. Search for the section starting with `"LDAP": {`

    1. Uncomment characters in that section and update the properties so that they match the values in your Active Directory Service Interfaces Editor.
 Properties include: